Citrix Profile Management Settings

 Set processed groups.
 Lets you specify which groups are processed by Profile Management.
 Only the specified groups have their Profile Management settings processed.
-If left blank, all groups are processed.
+If left empty, all groups are processed.

 Set excluded groups.
 Lets you specify which groups are excluded from Profile Management.

 Process logons of local administrators.
-If enabled, local administrator logons are treated the same was as non-admin logons for Profile Management.
+If enabled, local administrator logons are treated the same as non-administrator logons for Profile Management.

 Set path to user store.
-Lets you specify the path to the user store directory.
+Lets you specify the path to the user store folder.

 Enable active write back.
-If enabled, profiles are written back to the user store during the user’s session.
-This helps prevent data loss.
+If enabled, profiles are written back to the user store during the user’s session, preventing data loss.

 Enable offline profile support.
 If enabled, profiles are cached locally for use while not connected.